Why We Should K.I.S.S. – Keep It Simple Stupid.

-You have money coming in in the form of a paycheck.
+You have money coming in in the form of a paycheck or income from your own business.
 And you have money going out to pay for bills, food, gas, etc. You should also be saving for the future.

 Related: Make a Plan that Works: a Budget